tylerzhang77/LOVEKIDS/README.md

 Stay tuned for updates, and feel free to ⭐ the repository for notifications!

+## 🧪 Downstream Predictions

+For the Cerebral Palsy prediction task, please refer to [MAM](https://github.com/qiang-Blazer/MAM) for the network training and testing.

 ## 📄 Acknowledgement
 Some code refers to the following repositories: